 Action plan for breathlessness

-- Sigh slowly and gently ... letting out a soft sound while you flop and drop your shoulders.
+- sigh slowly and gently letting out a soft sound while you drop your shoulders

-Your doctor may give you medication (drugs) to help with breathlessness.
-These may treat pneumonia (chest infection), wheezing, fluid build-up in the lungs or anxiety.
+Your doctor may give you drugs to help with breathlessness.

 Learning and practising relaxation can help you control anxiety and breathe more easily when needed.